2Applying as a couple

 A couple who lives with other roommates or at their parent’s place may not be considered a common-law partnership.
 Same issue if you lived apart for more than 90 days in a row.

-Help, I got an Invitation to apply but my significant other didn’t!
+Help, I got an ITA but my significant other didn’t!

-To get a Working Holiday permit, you need to meet the basic requirements, submit a profile to the pool and hope to receive an Invitation to apply—there’s some luck involved.
+To get an IEC permit, you need to meet the basic requirements, submit a profile to the pool and hope to receive an ITA—there’s some luck involved.

-So what if you got lucky and your significant other still hasn’t gotten an Invitation to apply?
+So, what if you got lucky and your significant other still hasn’t gotten an ITA?

 Wait and see

-You could decline your Invitation to apply to “buy some time” and see if you both get one during the same round of invitations later on.
-Declining an Invitation to apply has zero consequence on your future chances to get the Working Holiday Visa.
+You could decline your ITA to “buy some time” and see if you both get one during the same round of invitations later on.
+Declining an ITA has zero impact on your future chances to get an ITA.
 However, keep in mind that your significant other’s profile could be drawn and not yours… and neither of them could be drawn as well!

-You could also accept your Invitation to apply and proceed with submitting your application, crossing fingers for your signification other’s profile to be drawn at any point in the following 12 months.
+You could also accept your ITA and proceed with submitting your application, crossing fingers for your significant other’s profile to be drawn at any point in the following 12 months.
 Why 12 months?
-Because that’s how long you have to land in Canada and activate your Working Holiday permit.
-If you don’t travel to Canada within 12 months, you lose your Working Holiday permit and the chance to ever apply for a Working Holiday permit to Canada again.
+Because that’s how long you have to travel to Canada and activate your IEC permit, once your application has been approved.

 Investigate other temporary residence options

-The Working Holiday permit is an awesome option to come to Canada, but there are other types of temporary residence permits, for instance work or study permits.
+The Working Holiday permit is an awesome option to come to Canada with an open work permit, but there are other types of temporary residence permits, for instance closed work or study permits.
 You may want to check if your significant other could be eligible for either.

 If not, the best option is probably the visitor status.
-Most visitors can stay for up to 6 months in Canada and you can always apply for an extension.
+Most visitors can stay for up to six months in Canada and you can always apply for an extension.
 However, it is strictly forbidden to work on a visitor visa, so your significant other will have to convince the immigration officer that they have enough money to support themselves and have enough ties back home to leave Canada when the visitor status expires.
-Find out if your significant other needs a visa (it depends on their country of citizenship) or just an Electronic Travel Authorization (eTA) (and watch for eTA scams!).
+Find out if your significant other needs a visa (it depends on their country of citizenship) or just an Electronic Travel Authorisation (eTA).
+Watch for eTA scams!

 Consider getting a job that will make them eligible for an open work permit